TylerLu/EDUGraphAPI-Angular/README.md

 [Sequelize](http://docs.sequelizejs.com/en/v3/) is used in this sample to access data from a SQL Database.

-The **DbContext** is exposed the models and methods that used to access data.
+The **DbContext** exposes the models and methods that are used to access data.

-Below are the tables used in this demo:
+The tables used in this demo:

 | Table                        | Description                              |
 | ---------------------------- | ---------------------------------------- |